-K. Blood Related Injuries
+K. Blood Related Injuries.

-- i.
+i.
 A player suffering a blood related injury must leave the court for further treatment unless any minor bleeding can be contained within a maximum of 2 minutes.
-The injured player and any attending medical staff should ensure that no blood contaminates the court or its fittings or fixtures.
-Any blood that contaminates the court or its fitting or fixtures must be removed before play can resume. - ii.
-The injured player must remove and replace any blood-contaminated clothing and wash off any blood on their body before re-joining the game. - iii.
-Players must leave the court to have any surface blood washed off their body. - iv.
-A player leaving the court for a blood related injury can have a "Blood Replacement Player" replace them until the injury has been attended to. - v.
-If the injured player was fielding and is unable to return to the game, the Blood Replacement Player will continue the game as a Substitute Player. - vi.
-Any player that leaves the court to attend to a blood related injury must wait until the end of the over in progress before returning to the game. - vii.
-The injured player must receive a clearance from the umpire before re-joining the game. - viii.
-A Blood Replacement Player cannot bat, bowl or wicket keep.
+The injured player and any medical staff in attendance should ensure that no blood contaminates the court, or its fittings or fixtures.

+ii.
+The injured player must remove and replace any blood-contaminated clothing and wash off any blood on their body before rejoining the game.

+iii.
+Players must leave the court to have any surface blood washed off their body.

+iv.
+A player leaving the court for a blood related injury is entitled to have a "Blood Replacement Player" replace them until the injury has been attended to.

+v.
+If the injured player was fielding and is unable to return to the game, the Blood Replacement Player will continue the game as a Substitute Player.

+vi.
+Any player that leaves the court to attend to a blood related injury must wait until the end of the over in progress before returning to the game.

+vii.
+The injured player must receive a clearance from the umpire before rejoining the game.

+viii.
+A Blood Replacement Player can not bat, bowl, wicket keep or be a receiver.

-L. Non-Blood Related Injuries
+L. Non Blood Related Injuries.

-- i.
-Players who suffer a non-blood related injury will be allowed a maximum of 2 minutes to attend to their injury. - ii.
-After this time, if the player is not able to recommence play, the umpire will ask the player to leave the court to recover from their injuries provided the player can do so safely. - iii.
-A player may return to the game after they have recovered from their injuries, provided they have not been Substituted when fielding. - iv.
-Any player that leaves the court to attend to an injury must wait until the end of the over in progress before returning to the game. - v.
-Any substitute who replaces an injured player cannot bat, bowl or wicket keep.
+i.
+Players who suffer non-blood related injuries will be entitled to a maximum of 2 minutes to attend to their injuries.

+ii.
+After this time, if the player is not able to recommence play, the umpire will ask the player to leave the court to recover from their injuries.

+iii.
+A player may return to the game after they have recovered from their injuries, provided they have not been substituted.

+iv.
+Any player that leaves the court to attend to an injury must wait until the end of the over in progress before returning to the game.

+v.
+Any substitute who replaces an injured player can not bat, bowl, wicket keep or be a receiver.